 The next factor of Porter’s five forces is suppliers as it helps to highlight how many suppliers are currently available in the market, which allows you to calculate the impact of their bargaining power in terms of increasing or reducing the cost of products and services.

-For this reason, a company with a solid value chain will always contract with several suppliers because it will help to minimize the impact of products or services disruption due to suppliers failures.
+For this reason, a company with a solid value chain will always contract with several suppliers because it will help to minimize the impact of product or service disruption due to suppliers’ failures.

 Bargaining Power of Buyers

 In this section- the bargaining power of buyers.
 We look at the consumer point of view as there are two main types of buyers in the market.

 - The distributors such as retail stores, and car dealers normally have bargaining power over the company because they always purchase a large number of products for reselling to the general market.
 For this reason, they have power over manufacturers to drag the price of products lower.

 - The individual buyer normally has no power to negotiate the price with the manufacturer because they only purchase a limited number of products, which seems almost impossible to ask manufacturers to reduce the price to the same level as distributors.

 The next element is the threat of new entrants, this aspect highlights the new players, who have the ability to enter the market due to the fact that they have a greater financial capability, brand image, and reputation.
 For this reason, those players can pose a real threat to existing players.